A simple JSON-RPC for aiohttp

 aiohttp-rpc

-A library for a simple integration of the JSON-RPC 2.0 protocol to a Python application using aiohttp.
-The motivation is to provide a simple, fast and reliable way to integrate the JSON-RPC 2.0 protocol into your application on the server and/or client side.
+A library for simple integration of the JSON-RPC 2.0 protocol into a Python application using aiohttp.

-- aiohttp - Async http client/server framework
+- aiohttp — async HTTP client/server framework

 Table Of Contents